chen0040/pydl-hands-on/notes/V&V.md

 for fully autononmous vehicle verification and validation, run-time safety monitors using traditional high-ASIL softwares can be used.

-# Approaches in Synthetic Testing
+# Section 3.
+Approaches in Synthetic Testing

 * metamorphic testing: metamorphic testing does not directly verify whether the correctness of each individual testing results; instead it checks whether they satisfy certain expected properties